clamsproject/mmif/specifications/draft/readme.md

 2. One or two text objects for the closed captioning text.
 Again, the text objects each refer to a video object.

-In MIF we can introduce a `text` attribute whose value is a list of LIF objects.
+In MMIF we can introduce a `text` attribute whose value is a list of LIF objects.
 Each LIF object would have a unique identifier.

-## References between video and text annotations
+### References between video and text annotations

-Let's give some MIF JSON for the WGBH text object in the two time frames in the example video of two frames.
+Let's give some MMIF JSON for the WGBH text object in the two time frames in the example video of two frames.

 ```json
 "video" : {